cccbr/runningatower/content/docs/040-finance/index.md

 ## Expenditure

-Agree with the tower ***[authority](../170-glossary/#authority)***, in advance, who will pay for replaceable items e.g., ropes.
+Agree with the ***[tower authority](../170-glossary/#authority)***, in advance, who will pay for replaceable items e.g. ropes.

 In the Church of England, it may be worth running the tower funds through the ***[PCC](../170-glossary/#pcc)***.
-The PCC is a registered charity and registered with HMRC for Gift Aid.
+The PCC is normally a registered charity and registered with HMRC for Gift Aid.
 The result might be a reduction of a third.
 This should be a big encouragement to use PCC funds over any tower fund.

-If a major project is envisaged the funding of this must be agreed in consultation with the tower ***[authority](../170-glossary/#authority)***.
+If a major project is envisaged the funding of this must be agreed in consultation with the ***[tower authority](../170-glossary/#authority)***.
 A separate [document](https://cccbr.org.uk/major-projects/) covers the running of a project.

 ## Tower Funds

 In the ***[C of E](../170-glossary/#c-of-e)***, funds are best held within the ***[PCC](../170-glossary/#pcc)*** account(s).
 Ideally these should be ring-fenced preventing their use for non-ringing related expenditure.
 This can be achieved by having a covering document listing the restrictions of the funds.
 If ring-fenced there has to be a means of amending the restrictions, a definition of who can do this is essential.

-If a tower has funds, separate from the tower ***[authority](../170-glossary/#authority)***, these should never be held by an individual.
-Traditionally, such have been used for minor repairs and social events for ringers.
+If a tower has funds, separate from the ***[tower authority](../170-glossary/#authority)***, these should never be held by an individual.
+Traditionally, such funds have been used for minor repairs and social events for ringers.
 Such funds are not advisable.
 If essential, specific treasurer’s accounts are available and may be free from fees.
 Banks are increasingly reluctant to provide such small accounts.

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme